headzoo/surf/README.md

 // Outputs: "reddit: the front page of the internet"

+// Follow a link on the page where the link text is "new".
+GoSurf uses the selector
+// engine from goquery, which has a similar syntax to jQuery.
+With the FollowLink()
-// Follow a link on the page where the link text is "new". err = browser.FollowLink(":contains('new')") if err != nil { panic(err) }
+// method the "a" is explicit.
+The selector below is actually "a:contains('new')". err = browser.FollowLink(":contains('new')") if err != nil { panic(err) }
 fmt.Println(browser.Title())
 // Outputs: "newest submissions: reddit.com"

-// Login to the site via their login form. fm, err := browser.Form(".login-form") if err != nil { panic(err) }
+// Login to the site via their login form.
+Again, we're using the goquery selector
+// syntax.
+The "form" is explicit.
+The selector below is actually "form.login-form". fm, err := browser.Form(".login-form") if err != nil { panic(err) }
 fm.Input("user", "JoeRedditor")